 Each year, the number of qualified applicants to Loyola far exceeds the number of available spaces in the first-year class.
 As a result, the admission process at Loyola is selective, and class spaces are awarded on a competitive basis.
 In cases where students who have been admitted choose not to enroll, spaces may become available in the first-year class.

-Loyola maintains an active waiting list of qualified students in order to fill spaces that become available.
-Students are selected for the waiting list on a competitive basis.
-Loyola is need-aware for admission from the waiting list.
-The students offered a position on the waiting list at Loyola, while not initially offered a position in the first-year class, are good students and have been determined by the admission committee to have the potential to be successful Loyola students.
+Loyola maintains an active Wait List of qualified students in order to fill spaces that become available.
+Students are selected for the Wait List on a competitive basis.
+Loyola is need-aware for admission from the Wait List.
+The students offered a position on the Wait List at Loyola, while not initially offered a position in the first-year class, are good students and have been determined by the admission committee to have the potential to be successful Loyola students.

-Loyola has offered acceptance to waiting list candidates often in the last several years.
+Loyola has offered acceptance to Wait List candidates often in the last several years.
 The University’s overall undergraduate class and housing spaces are limited, and so the admission office offers a conservative number of original acceptance offers at the first-year level to avoid over enrollment.
-While there is no guarantee, this makes it more likely that first-year space will be available for students on the waiting list.
+While there is no guarantee, this makes it more likely that first-year space will be available for students on the Wait List.

-The situation varies from year to year, and students who elect to remain active on the waiting list are notified regularly about their status.
-Loyola maintains the active waiting list as long as additional class spaces are likely to be awarded.
+The situation varies from year to year, and students who elect to remain active on the Wait List are notified regularly about their status.
+Loyola maintains the active Wait List as long as additional class spaces are likely to be awarded.

-Any student selected for the waiting list who chooses to enroll at another institution has the option to reapply to Loyola as transfer student for the following fall term.
-Waiting list students are generally considered good transfer candidates, provided that they continue to perform well at the college level.
+Any student selected for the Wait List who chooses to enroll at another institution has the option to reapply to Loyola as transfer student for the following fall term.
+Wait List students are generally considered good transfer candidates, provided that they continue to perform well at the college level.